S1mS1ngh/senior-design/Test-Plan.md

 8. Functional
 9. Unit

+### 15. Chat Create New
+1. Create New Chat
+2. To test if creating a new chat functionality works
+3. Will test if clicking the Create New Chat button will create a new chat with someone on the front end and in a database
+4. (Create New Chat Button)
+5. A new chat will be created and able to be interacted with
+6. Normal
+7. Blackbox
+8. Functional
+9. Integration

+### 16. Chat Select
+1. Chat Selection
+2. To test the functionality of the chat
+3. Will test if clicking on an individual chat will will open up the corresponding chat with that person
+4. Select chat
+5. The corresponding chat with that person will open and be displayed
+6. Normal
+7. Blackbox
+8. Functional
+9. Integration

+### 17. Chat Front End Send Message
+1. Chat Send Message
+2. To test if a message can be sent
+3. Will test if the sent message will be posted in the Chat
+4. Type message, (Send Message Button)
+5. The message box will be emptied and the message will appear in the Chat
+6. Normal
+7. Blackbox
+8. Functional
+9. Unit

+### 18. Chat Front End Receive Message
+1. Chat Receive Message
+2. To test if a message can be received
+3. Will test if the received message will be posted in the chat
+4. Type message, (Send Message Button)
+5. The message will be received by the recipient
+6. Normal
+7. Blackbox
+8. Functional
+9. Unit

 |   | Normal/Abnormal | Blackbox/White Box | Functional/Performance | Unit/Integration|
 |---|---------------- |------------------- | ---------------------- |-----------------|
 |1  | Normal          | Blackbox           | Functional             | Integration     |